Loading...

 1. A frontier-model subscription.

 Go to claude.ai → Settings → Upgrade → Max 5x ($100/mo).
-Or chatgpt.com → Upgrade → Pro ($200/mo).
-Either works.
-Claude Max is the cheaper starting point for this skill; pick GPT Pro if you prefer OpenAI's model.
+Or chatgpt.com → Upgrade → Pro ($100/mo).
+Both work.
+The recommended setup is to subscribe to both and use Claude Code for the initial deep work plus Codex for the audit pass; if budget is tight, Claude Max alone is the cheaper starting point.
 Pay by card.
-Cancel next month if you want to.
+Cancel next month.
 No long-term contract.

 2. The desktop app (free).